Compare any two graphics cards:

 Display Specifications

-Memory Bandwidth: Bandwidth is the maximum amount of data (measured in megabytes per second) that can be transported past the external memory interface within a second.
-The number is worked out by multiplying the bus width by the speed of its memory.
-If it uses DDR memory, the result should be multiplied by 2 once again.
-If it uses DDR5, multiply by ANOTHER 2x.
-The better the card's memory bandwidth, the better the card will be in general.
-It especially helps with AA, HDR and high resolutions.
-Texel Rate: Texel rate is the maximum amount of texture map elements (texels) that are processed per second.
-This number is worked out by multiplying the total number of texture units by the core speed of the chip.
-The better the texel rate, the better the card will be at handling texture filtering (anisotropic filtering - AF).
-It is measured in millions of texels applied in one second.
-Pixel Rate: Pixel rate is the maximum number of pixels that the graphics chip could possibly record to the local memory per second - measured in millions of pixels per second.
-The number is worked out by multiplying the amount of ROPs by the the core speed of the card.
-ROPs (Raster Operations Pipelines - also called Render Output Units) are responsible for outputting the pixels (image) to the screen.
-The actual pixel rate is also dependant on many other factors, most notably the memory bandwidth of the card - the lower the bandwidth is, the lower the ability to get to the max fill rate.
+Memory Bandwidth: Memory bandwidth is the largest amount of information (in units of MB per second) that can be moved across the external memory interface in a second.
+It's worked out by multiplying the card's bus width by the speed of its memory.
+If it uses DDR memory, it should be multiplied by 2 again.
+If DDR5, multiply by 4 instead.
+The higher the memory bandwidth, the better the card will be in general.
+It especially helps with anti-aliasing, HDR and high resolutions.
+Texel Rate: Texel rate is the maximum texture map elements (texels) that are applied per second.
+This figure is calculated by multiplying the total number of texture units of the card by the core speed of the chip.
+The higher the texel rate, the better the video card will be at texture filtering (anisotropic filtering - AF).
+It is measured in millions of texels processed in a second.
+Pixel Rate: Pixel rate is the maximum amount of pixels the video card could possibly record to its local memory in a second - measured in millions of pixels per second.
+The figure is calculated by multiplying the amount of colour ROPs by the the core clock speed.
+ROPs (Raster Operations Pipelines - also sometimes called Render Output Units) are responsible for outputting the pixels (image) to the screen.
+The actual pixel fill rate is also dependant on quite a few other factors, most notably the memory bandwidth - the lower the memory bandwidth is, the lower the potential to reach the max fill rate.

 Display Prices